 This Guide is not intended to cover all forms of security infrastructure, which 11. may vary from one country to another.
-Its main purpose is to assess the impact of security infrastructure on the enjoyment of human rights and to provide Member States with legal and practical guidance to assist them in ensuring that such measures comply with international human rights law.
-This Guide does not specifically address the issue of international humanitarian law, but where counterterrorism occurs within the context of an armed conflict, international humanitarian law applies, in addition to international human rights law.
+Its main purpose is to assess the impact of security infrastructure on the enjoyment of human rights and to provide Member States with legal and practical guidance to assist them in ensuring that such measures comply with international human rights and refugee law.
 The following guidelines aim to provide practical guidance concerning the design and implementation of security infrastructure in a manner which respects human rights and fundamental freedoms.
-All those involved in determining the policies and practices to be used in achieving security, designing and implementing security infrastructure and in reviewing the challenges to their implementation should be made aware of the obligation to respect human rights law.
+All those involved in determining the policies and practices to be used in achieving security, designing and implementing security infrastructure and in reviewing the challenges to their implementation should be made aware of the obligation to respect human rights and refugee law.
 This includes legislators, decision makers in the areas of policy and practice, law enforcement officials and persons responsible for the management of discrete units or geographical areas, border police and the judiciary.
-This Guide should be read in conjunction with the Guide on the stopping and searching of persons.
+This Guide should be read in conjunction with the Guide "Stopping and Searching of Persons in the Context of Countering Terrorism", the forthcoming Guides "Conformity of National Counter-Terrorism Legislation with International Human Rights Law", "Detention in the Context of Countering Terrorism", "Proscription of Organizations in the Context of Countering Terrorism", and "Right to a Fair Trial and Due Process in the Context of Countering Terrorism", and Fact Sheet No. 32 (Human Rights, Terrorism and Counter-Terrorism) of the Office of the United Nations High Commissioner for Human Rights.